pierre-wehbe/ChartView/README.md

 ### Usage:

-import the package in the file you would like to use it: `import SwiftUICharts`
+import the package in the file you would like to use it: `import SwiftUIWidgetCharts`

 You can display a Chart by adding a chart view to your parent view: